palubad/LC-SLIAC/README.md

   - endDate (type Date)
       - End date of the time series
   - landCoverType (type Integer)
       - Define the land cover type.
-Currently supported for coniferous forest (312) and broadleaf forest (311).
+Currently tested for coniferous forest (312) and broadleaf forest (311).
   - boudningBoxSize (type Integer, *optional, default: 10000*)
       - The bounding box size around the selected area to calculate the backscatter-LIA dependence.
 This area is used to clip the resulted image collection after the correction.
   - referenceAngle (type Integer, *optional, deafault: 9999* = mean angle from found LIAs)